-I was having a conversation with a friend not too very long ago about love, betrayal and heartbreak.
+I WAS HAVING a conversation with a friend not too very long ago about love, betrayal and heartbreak.
 My friend has become, by his own admission, jaded and cynical, saying that betrayal and loss leads to hatred and bitterness, lessening ones ability to not only love but be loved and that it simply wasn’t worth it.
-Whoa.

 Kisses & Chaos & Love Love Love,